AceCentre/AACSpeakHelper/README.md

 ## How it Works

 AAC Speak Helper reads the text once the text is copied to the clipboard (using Ctrl+C).
-Depending on the configuration settings, it either translates the text using the selected service, speaks it aloud, or reads it.
+Depending on the configuration settings, it can:

+1. **Translate** the text using the selected translation service
+2. **Transliterate** the text between different scripts (e.g., convert Latin text to Devanagari script)
+3. **Speak** the processed text aloud using Text-to-Speech technology

 There are additional features, such as putting intonation (or style) onto some voices.
 We have a graphical application that can configure the app.
 The main application, though, has no interface.

 ## Developer details